A guide to marketplace payments

 Why is marketplace compliance and regulation important?

-As a bridge between buyers and sellers, the marketplace is responsible for all the transactions on its platform.
-However, it’s a strictly regulated process and it’s vital that you comply in the following ways:
+As a bridge between buyers and sellers, marketplaces are responsible for all transactions on their platform.
+However, it’s a strictly regulated process and you must comply in the following ways:

-- Mitigates risks associated with politically exposed persons (PEP) and sanctions lists.
+Thorough customer due diligence mitigates risks associated with politically exposed persons (PEP) and sanction lists.

 Know Your Customer (KYC)

-This is a set of processes used to verify the identity of customers.
-This is done to prevent fraud, money laundering, and other illegal activities.
-Know Your Customer (KYC) is required by law in many countries, but even if it isn’t, it’s good practice to follow.
+This is a set of processes used to verify customers' identities and activities to prevent fraud, money laundering, and other illegal activities.
+Know Your Customer (KYC) is required by law in many countries.

-KYC helps to protect your marketplace from fraud by verifying the identity of sellers and ensuring they’re not selling products to criminals or other bad actors.
+KYC helps to protect your marketplace from fraud by ensuring sellers aren’t selling products to criminals or other bad actors.
 It can also protect buyers from scams.

-To implement KYC, you can require sellers to provide a government-issued ID, such as a passport or driver's license.
+Most marketplaces implement KYC by requiring sellers to provide a government-issued ID, such as a passport or driver's license, during the onboarding process.
 You can also ask sellers to provide proof of address, including utility bills and bank statements.

 Know Your Business (KYB)

-This is used to understand customers and their businesses.
-By sourcing this information, you can assess the risk of doing business with a particular customer, protecting your business from fraud while ensuring you comply with government regulations.
+This is used to understand sellers and their businesses.
+By sourcing this information, you can assess the risk of doing business with a particular seller, protecting your business from fraud while ensuring you comply with government regulations.

-There are a number of ways to carry out KYB, including collecting information about the customer’s business, such as their industry, size, and financial history.
-You may also want to collect information about the customer’s ownership structure and management team.
+There are a number of ways to carry out KYB, including collecting information about the seller’s business, such as their industry, size, and financial history.
+You may also want to collect information about the seller’s ownership structure and management team.

 Here’s a breakdown of the different methods you can use for KYC and KYB: